angelcolberg/angelcolberg.github/_posts/2018-09-10-ux-process.md

 ### Evaluative Phase

 #### Usability Testing
-Planning and running cognitive evaluations around ease of use, and learnability.
+Planning and running heuristic and  evaluations around ease of use, and learnability.

 #### User Testing
 Attitudinal and behavioral evaluations of hypotheses.